 Big shout out to Common Sense to talk about the future of EdTech and the role of Digital Citizenship.
 It was great to have a conversation with Common Sense Vice-President Merve Lapus.
 Check it out here on their YouTube Channel.
 Thank you Merve for the opportunity to discuss this topic!

 There has been quite a bit of discussion about digital citizenship on the international level.
 I have just been accepted to have an article published by the International Journal of Studies in Education and Sciences (IJSES).
 To see the article go to the IJSES website for more information.

-In the summer of 2019 we will be releasing a a new, updated book on Digital Citizenship titled - The Digital Citizenship Handbook for School Leaders: Fostering Positive Interactions Online.
+Working with Dr. Marty Park we have released a a new, updated book on Digital Citizenship titled - The Digital Citizenship Handbook for School Leaders: Fostering Positive Interactions Online.
 Once again we will be partnering with ISTE (International Society for Technology in Education).
 Don't let the title scare you off, if you are looking for information on Digital Citizenship, you are a school leader.
 If you have questions or comments about the material found on this website please click on the Contact Us link to send us your information.
-If you are interested in reading more about Digital Citizenship please go to the Publications page of this website and click on the link for the Digital Citizenship in Schools book which will connect to the ISTE (International Society for Technology in Education) or Amazon website.
+If you are interested in reading more about Digital Citizenship please go to the Resources page then scroll down to Publications and click on the link for information you are interested in.
+See the article in Tech & Learning (Fall 2020) - Making Digital Citizenship Stick

 For those who are a member of ISTE please join the Digital Citizenship PLN (Professional Learning Network) to see how you can get involved.
 There is also a new initiative for everyone interested in the Digital Citizenship discussion - #digcitcommit.
 Go to the website - https://digcitcommit.org/ to join in.
 We need everyone to lend their voice to this topic.